drakkan/sftpgo/README.md

 Please note that we only support the current release branch and the current main branch, if you find a bug it is better to report it rather than downgrading to an older unsupported version.

-## Users and folders management
+## Users, groups and folders management

-After starting SFTPGo you can manage users and folders using:
+After starting SFTPGo you can manage users, groups, folders and other resources using:

 - the [web based administration interface](./docs/web-admin.md)
 - the [REST API](./docs/rest-api.md)

-To support embedded data providers like `bolt` and `SQLite` we can't have a CLI that directly write users and folders to the data provider, we always have to use the REST API.
+To support embedded data providers like `bolt` and `SQLite`, which do not support concurrent connections, we can't have a CLI that directly write users and other resources to the data provider, we always have to use the REST API.

-Full details for users, folders, admins and other resources are documented in the [OpenAPI](./openapi/openapi.yaml) schema.
+Full details for users, groups, folders, admins and other resources are documented in the [OpenAPI](./openapi/openapi.yaml) schema.
 If you want to render the schema without importing it manually, you can explore it on [Stoplight](https://sftpgo.stoplight.io/docs/sftpgo/openapi.yaml).

+:warning: SFTPGo users, groups and folders are virtual and therefore unrelated to the system ones.
+There is no need to create system-wide users and groups.

 ## Tutorials